Mahdi-Kriaa/Faulty_Water_Pump_Detection/README.md

 ### Exploratory Data Analysis

-During the exploratory data analysis:
+During the exploratory phase the following plots were visualised:

     - a boxplot and histogram was visualized for each numeric column.
     - an histogram was visualized for each categorical column.
+    - a contingency matrix for some categorical columns

 <p align = "center">
   <img src = "https://github.com/Mahdi-Kriaa/faulty_water_pumps_predicton/blob/main/Images/status_group_histogram.png">